 The Board carries out its responsibilities directly and through its four standing committees.
 This provides proper oversight and accountability for specific aspects of governance, risk and the Corporation's business activities and affairs, and frees up the Board to focus more on our strategic priorities.
-The Board is currently comprised of eight directors, a majority of whom are "independent directors" within the meaning of NI 58-101.
+The Board is currently comprised of seven directors, a majority of whom are "independent directors" within the meaning of NI 58-101.

-As set out in the table under the heading "Election of Directors" above, six of the eight current directors are proposed to be nominated for election at the Meeting.
-Mr. Lukas H. Lundin, currently the Chairman and a director of the Corporation, has decided not to stand for re-election due to other commitments and board duties.
-Mr. John Festival, a director of the Corporation, has also decided not to stand for re-election.
-Mr. Harry Lundin is proposed for election at the Meeting.
-Subject to the seven nominated persons being elected as directors of the Corporation at the Meeting, the Board intends to appoint Mr. C. Ashley Heppenstall as the Chairman of the Board effective from the Meeting.
+As set out in the table under the heading "Election of Directors" above, six of the seven current directors are proposed to be nominated for election at the Meeting.
+Ms. Daniella Dimitrov, currently a director of the Corporation, has decided not to stand for re-election due to other commitments.
+Dr. Emily Moore is proposed for election at the Meeting.

 Messrs.
-Lundin, Heppenstall, Charter, Bruijnzeels, Sanness and Ms. Dimitrov are independent for the purposes of NI 58-101.
+Heppenstall, Charter, Bruijnzeels and Sanness and Dr. Moore are independent for the purposes of NI 58-101.
 A director is independent if he or she has no direct or indirect material relationship with the Corporation.
 A "material relationship" is a relationship which could, in the view of the Board, be reasonably expected to interfere with such member's independent judgment.
 Certain types of relationships are, by their nature, deemed to be material relationships.
 In determining whether a particular director is an "independent director" or a "non-independent director", the Board considers the factual circumstances of each director in the context of NI 58-101 and National Instrument 52-110 Audit Committees.
 Mr. Nicholson is not independent for the purposes of NI 58-101 because he is part of management of the Corporation.
-Mr. Festival is not independent for the purposes of NI 58-101 because he was formerly the CEO of BlackPearl and because he was a party to a transitional services agreement with the Corporation from December 2018 to June 2019.
+Mr. Lundin is not independent for the purposes of NI 58-101 because he is an immediate family member of William Lundin, an executive officer of the Corporation.